Vietnamese name: Other

 In Vietnamese culture, women keep their surnames after marriage.
 Even though it is not required by law, children usually bear the father’s surname.
-Someone is also given a middle name derived from the mother’s surname as a gesture of respect and remembrance (e.g. Trần Lê Quốc Toàn).
+After the French colonial period, there emerged a trend in which someone is given a padding name derived from the mother’s surname as a gesture of respect and remembrance (e.g. Trần Lê Quốc Toàn).